rust-lang/book/nostarch/chapter12.md

 going to change the function name from `new` to `build` because many programmers expect `new` functions to never fail.
 When `Config::build` is communicating to `main`, we can use the `Result` type to signal there was a problem.
-Then we can change `main` to convert an `Err` variant into a more practical error for our users without the surrounding text about `thread 'main'` and `RUST_BACKTRACE` that a call to `panic!` causes.
+Then, we can change `main` to convert an `Err` variant into a more practical error for our users without the surrounding text about `thread 'main'` and `RUST_BACKTRACE` that a call to `panic!` causes.

 Listing 12-9 shows the changes we need to make to the return value of the